AlyScript/alykernel/README.md

 <img src="https://i.imgur.com/Jo7l9Q1.png" alt="logo" width="1000">

-alykernel is a simple kernel designed for the x86 architecture.
+alykernel is a simple kernel designed for the x86_32 architecture.

-## Run Locally
+## Usage

+You can use alykernel simply with [qemu](https://www.qemu.org/).
+It is not recommended to attempt to boot natively.

 Clone the project